Pacers defeat Pistons 116-111, snap 6-game home winless skid

+INDIANAPOLIS (AP) — Caris LeVert’s transition to fitting in with the Indiana Pacers was delayed two months by kidney surgery to remove a cancerous mass.

+Acquired in a three-team trade on Jan.
+16 that involved All-Stars James Harden and Victor Oladipo, LeVert didn’t play again until just recently.

-INDIANAPOLIS (AP) — Caris LeVert scored 28 points and the Indiana Pacers snapped a six-game home losing streak with a 116-111 victory over the Detroit Pistons on Wednesday night.
+His seventh Pacers start was his best yet with 28 points in a 116-111 victory over the Detroit Pistons on Wednesday night.

+“I felt like I’ve tried to be aggressive from day one,” LeVert said, “but it takes time.”

+LeVert’s fourth 3-pointer with 4.7 seconds remaining enabled the Pacers to snap a six-game home losing streak.

+“Very big shot,” Pacers coach Nate Bjorkgren said.
+“His legs are getting under him more and more each day.”

-LeVert’s fourth 3-pointer with 4.7 seconds remaining clinched the victory.
-It’s the first time LeVert has surpassed 20 points in seven starts with the Pacers since being acquired in a three-team trade.
+It’s the first time LeVert has surpassed 20 points with his new team.

+“I love fourth quarters.
+I love big moments,” he said.
+“Every win is important for us right now as we try to make the playoffs.”

 The Pacers (20-23) ended their worst winless stretch at home since losing six in a row in 1985.
 The Pistons (12-31) have the Eastern Conference’s worst record.